Best Beaches in Tahoe City and North Lake Tahoe

 If you care more about scenery than convenience

-Be honest about it, then leave earlier and commit to the longer beach day.
+Name that priority early, then leave earlier and commit to the longer beach day.
 That approach usually leads to a better outcome than starting late and settling for whatever parking remains.

 Tahoe City Beaches FAQ